Tag Archive for: permianbasin

 In an exclusive conversation with FOX Business’ Maria Bartiromo during a tour of the Permian Basin, Chevron CEO Mike Wirth said America’s vast energy resources are not just an economic advantage – but also a matter of national defense – while praising President Donald Trump’s energy initiatives.

-“Energy security and national security are linked,” Wirth said in a preview of his interview on “Sunday Morning Futures,” which will air in full on “Mornings with Maria” Monday.
+Wirth said, “Energy security and national security are linked,” in a preview of his interview on “Sunday Morning Futures,” which will air in full on “Mornings with Maria” Monday.

 Click here to read the full article